On the Convergence of Monte Carlo UCB for Random-Length Episodic MDPs: Almost Sure Convergence for OPFF MDPs

-\begin{proof} Since the MDP is OPFF, its graph induced by an optimal policy is a directed acyclic graph (DAG).
+\begin{theorem}[\textbf{Almost sure convergence of MC-UCB for OPFF MDPs}] Suppose the MDP is OPFF.
+Then $V_n(s)$ converges to $V^*(s)$ $w.p.1$, for all $s \in \gS$; $Q_n(s,a)$ converges to $Q^*(s,a)$ $w.p.1$, for all $s \in \gS$ and $a\in\gA$. \end{theorem} \begin{proof} Since the MDP is OPFF, its graph induced by an optimal policy is a directed acyclic graph (DAG).
 So we can reorder the $K$ states so that by taking the optimal action from state $s_k$, we only transition to a state in the set $\{s_{k+1}, \dots, s_K\}$, for any $k\in\{1,\dots,K\}$.
 Here, $s_K$ is a terminal state.

 The proof is then done by backward induction.
 For $s=s_K$, the result is trivially true.
 Suppose the statement is true for all states $s\in\{s_{k+1}, \dots, s_K\}$.
 We now show it is true for the state $s = s_k$ as well.
 For simplicity, we use $k$ to denote the state $s_k$ for any $k\in\{1,\dots,K\}$.